zextras/tech-doc/source/suite/auth.rst

 then scan from the App’s login page to log in.
 The procedure is very similar to the one described in the previous section.

-   **Warning**

-   QR Codes are a one-time credential only, meaning that once generated it will grant access to the app until the relevant credential itself is deleted from the account.
+.. warning:: QR Codes are a one-time credential only, meaning that once generated it will grant access to the app until the relevant credential itself is deleted from the account.
 Once generated, the QR Code can only be viewed once.

 In order to create a new QR Code for Mobile Application, open the Zextras Auth Zimlet and click on Authentication type, then on NEW